 VCR’s education program aims to connect public school students in Accomack and Northampton Counties to the natural world through experiential field trips.
 The curriculum-based trips have been designed for 5th, 7th, and 10th grade students.
 The field experiences were collaboratively designed with local educators through participatory workshops to ensure they are aligned with Virginia’s Standards of Learning (S.O.L.’s.)

-Through the Southern Tip Partnership, we work with local, state, and federal partners, as well as private organizations, to conserve land in Accomack and Northampton counties.
+Through the Virginia Eastern Shore Conservation Alliance, we work with local, state, and federal partners, as well as private organizations, to conserve land in Accomack and Northampton counties.

-Over the years the Conservancy has assisted Virginia’s departments of Conservation and Recreation, Game and Inland Fisheries, and the Coastal Zone Management Program, to identify and conserve natural areas for wildlife and public access.
+Over the years TNC has assisted Virginia’s departments of Conservation and Recreation, Game and Inland Fisheries, and the Coastal Zone Management Program, to identify and conserve natural areas for wildlife and public access.

 We have partnered with the U.S. Fish and Wildlife Service to add property to the Eastern Shore of Virginia National Wildlife Refuge, and helped develop the Cape Charles Bike and Hike Trail.

 One private partner, Virginia’s Eastern Shore Land Trust (VESLT), was established in 2003 to protect local farms, forests, and wetlands.
-VESLT holds 74 conservation easements on 13,953 acres of land, including 1,037 acres that are co-held by The Nature Conservancy.
-The Conservancy and VESLT also partner in outreach and education efforts, including an annual 2nd grade field trip to VCR's Brownsville Preserve.
+VESLT holds 76 conservation easements on 14,000 acres of land, including 1,037 acres that are co-held by The Nature Conservancy.
+TNC and VESLT also partner in outreach and education efforts, including an annual 2nd grade field trip to VCR's Brownsville Preserve.

 We worked with the Virginia Marine Resources Commission in 2015 to build two oyster reefs at Man and Boy Marsh.
 Three additional reefs were constructed in 2016 at two sites at Chincoteague National Wildlife Refuge that suffered serious damage from Hurricane Sandy.
 These projects were funded by both the U.S. Department of Interior and the National Fish and Wildlife Foundation through funds established to support Hurricane Sandy recovery efforts.
 Other partners in our oyster reef restoration efforts include the National Park Service and Virginia Department of Game and Inland Fisheries.